Maddie Kemp

-Madison Kemp (born December 20, 2001) is an American professional soccer player who plays as a forward or midfielder for USL Super League club Sporting JAX.
+Madison Marie Kemp (born December 20, 2001) is an American professional soccer player who plays as a forward or midfielder.
+She played college soccer for the Gonzaga Bulldogs and the Kentucky Wildcats before starting her professional career with USL Super League club Sporting JAX.

-Early life and high school
+Early life

 Kemp grew up in Camas, Washington, and starred at Camas High School, scoring 141 goals and adding 37 assists.
 She was a three-time Washington 4A Player of the Year (2016–2018), earned United Soccer Coaches (USC) All-American honors in 2017 and 2018, and captained her team to the WIAA state championship in 2016.

 College career

 Gonzaga Bulldogs

 Kemp enrolled at Gonzaga University in 2019 but redshirted due to ACL, MCL, and meniscus injuries.
 Over five seasons, she made 68 appearances, recording 23 goals and 15 assists.
 She earned All-West Coast Conference (WCC) Second Team honors in 2023 and WCC All-Academic Honorable Mention in 2022.
 That same year, she tied her career high with nine goals, including two hat tricks.
 In October 2023, she earned WCC Offensive Player of the Week after scoring her second hat trick of the season in a 5–2 win over Pacific, becoming the first Gonzaga player with multiple hat tricks since 2019 and moving into the top four in career goals and points.